kamenbliznashki/sutton_barto/readme.md

 # Reinforcement learning introduction

-A collection of python implementation of the RL algorithms for the examples and figures in Sutton & Barto, Reinforcement Learning: An Introduction.
+A collection of python implementations of the RL algorithms for the examples and figures in Sutton & Barto, Reinforcement Learning: An Introduction.

 * Numbering of the exmples is based on the January 1, 2018 complete draft to the 2nd edition.